The shortage of affordable housing is a national issue and is one of the greatest challenges facing many communities in Snowdonia.

 - our policies in the Eryri Local Development Plan and our Affordable Housing Supplementary Planning Guidance

-- supporting the work of two Rural Housing Enablers who work on behalf of local communities to carry out housing need surveys and come up with tailor-made solutions to meet identified local housing need.
-There is a Rural Housing Enabler for those parts of the National Park which lie in Gwynedd, and another working within the Conwy area.
+- supporting the work of Rural Housing Enablers who work on behalf of local communities to carry out housing need surveys and come up with tailor-made solutions to meet identified local housing need.
+There are Rural Housing Enablers for those parts of the National Park which lie in both Gwynedd and Conwy.

-- working closely with the housing associations operating within Snowdonia National Park namely Grwp Cynefin, Cartrefi Cymunedol Gwynedd and Cartrefi Conwy.
+- working closely with the housing associations operating within Snowdonia National Park namely Grwp Cynefin, Adra and Cartrefi Conwy.
 These associations have properties to rent or buy a share in, or you can register your interest in Affordable Home ownership with them.

 What does affordable housing to meet local need mean?

 Affordable housing includes social rented, affordable rented and intermediate housing, provided to eligible households in housing need.
 Proposed occupiers of affordable housing must also satisfy the local person criteria.
-The definition of ‘housing need’ and ‘local person’ is included on page 75 of the Eryri Local Development Plan.
+The definition of ‘housing need’ and ‘local' is included on pages 80-81 of the Eryri Local Development Plan.

 For an explanation of the Welsh Government definitions of affordable housing that we use, please look at the Welsh Government Technical Advice Note 2: Planning and Affordable Housing.